Skip to content

 Banana industry turns to robots and AI for ‘dangerous’ packing-shed task of cutting fruit from stem

-It’s often top of the list of Australia’s most popular fruit, finding its way into lunch boxes and smoothies across the country every day.
-But it takes a bit of effort to get bananas from the farm to the fruit bowl, with growers relying on a significant workforce to pick and pack each harvest.
-Now,…
+It takes a bit of effort to get bananas from the farm to the fruit bowl, with growers relying on a significant workforce to pick and pack each harvest.
+Now, scientists are working with the industry to develop a prototype robot arm to separate the banana fruit from the stalk, a labour-intensive process known as de-handing.

 Publisher: